 - Be kind to your body:

-- Practice relaxation techniques.
+- Try stress-relief techniques that focus on relaxing your mind and your body.
 For more information, see the topic Stress Management.

 - Get enough rest.
 If you have trouble sleeping, see the topic Sleep Problems, Age 12 and Older.

 - Practice healthy thinking and stop negative thoughts.

 - Avoid alcohol, caffeine, chocolate, and nicotine.
 They may increase your anxiety level.
 Some illegal drugs, such as cocaine, crack, and speed (amphetamines), also can cause anxiety.

 - Get out and do something you enjoy, such as going to a funny movie or taking a walk or hike.

 - Plan your day.
 Having too much or too little to do can make you more anxious.

 - Keep a diary of your symptoms (What is a PDF document?) .
 Discuss your fears with a good friend.
 Confiding in others sometimes relieves stress.